odeum/odeum-code/docs/Guidelines.md

 ```

 # 10. JavaScript and React Style Guide
 We will refer to Airbnb's JavaScript style guide which is pretty strict and solid.
-We will produce an eslintrc.json with all the rules that apply for ODEUM CodeJS.
+We will produce an eslintrc.json with all the rules that apply for ODEUM Code.

 ## 10.1.
 Guidelines